Pixailz/dot_mngr/README.md

 ## TODO

+1. split repo
+1. once finished do:
-1. once finished do the doc
+   1. the doc
+   1. test suite
+   1. workflows to update repo:
+      1. split repo folder into githubs, referencing package as needed, provide with template, actions can update repo